How to Choose the right Plantation Shutters for your Home

 Did you know where the word ‘plantation’ in ‘plantation shutters’ comes from?
 It’s interesting to note that these types of blinds were used in many of the grand homes and mansions of the cotton plantations of the ‘Deep South’ of America during colonial times.
 As such, they are associated a sense of quality and prestige and have their own very unique charm.

 In these modern times, plantation shutters are likely to find a compliment in those kind of homes that vibe with an innate sense of class (mixed in with a touch of casual cool).
-They are very popular within Australia (see: plantation shutters Sydney) and other regions with temperate to tropical climates.
+They are very popular within Australia and other regions with temperate to tropical climates.
 This is due to the fact that they are offer a very functional design that maximises air flow and light, whilst being very pleasing to the eye.

 The right materials